cocowy1/PPMStereo/README.md

   MODEL.PPMStereoModel.model_weights=./ckpt/ppmstereo_stereo_sf.pth
 ```

-You may also select other models in the script (make sure to download their official weights):
+You may also select other models in the `test.py`script (make sure to download their official weights):

 ```python
 # evaluate.py (snippet)